MaxPleaner/inverse_methods/readme.md

     puts foo # => [3,2,1]

 Only the first symbol (`:"[2].concat"`) gets the original argument, `[1]`, passed when evaluated.
 The next symbol `:"[3].concat"` gets the first evaluation's result (`[2, 1]`) passed.

+### Usage

+Can be included as a global patch on object:

+    Object.include InverseMethods

+Or as a refinement:

+    using InverseMethods